AE Ursae Majoris -- a $\delta$ Scuti Star in the Hertzsprung Gap

 \section{Acknowledgments}

-JSN and JNF acknowledeges the support from the National Natural Science Foundation of China (NSFC),through the Grants 10878007 and U1231202.
-The research is partially supported by the National Basic Research Program of China (973 Program 2013CB834900) and the Fundamental Research Funds for the Central Universities.
+JSN and JNF acknowledge the support from the Joint Fund of Astronomy of National Natural Science Foundation of China (NSFC) and Chinese Academy of Sciences through the grant U1231202, the NSFC grant 11673003, the National Basic Research Program of China (973 Program 2014CB845700 and 2013CB834900), and the LAMOST FELLOWSHIP supported by Special Funding for Advanced Users, budgeted and administrated by Center for Astronomical Mega-Science, Chinese Academy of Sciences (CAMS).
+JSN thanks Nami Mowlavi for helpful discussions and useful advice.